Co-Founder and Executive Chairman

-As Secretary of the U.S. Department of Homeland Security from 2005 to 2009, Michael Chertoff led the country in blocking would-be terrorists from crossing our borders or implementing their plans if they were already in the country.
+While Secretary of the U.S. Department of Homeland Security from 2005 to 2009, Michael Chertoff led the country in blocking would-be terrorists from crossing our borders or implementing their plans if they were already in the country.
+He transformed the Federal Emergency Management Agency (FEMA) into an effective response organization in the aftermath of Hurricane Katrina.
+Some of his greatest successes did not make headlines, because the important news was what did not happen.

 At Chertoff Group, Mr. Chertoff provides high-level strategic counsel to corporate and government leaders on a broad range of security issues, from risk identification and prevention to preparedness, response, and recovery.
 “Risk management has become the CEO’s concern,” he says.
 “We help our clients develop comprehensive strategies to manage risk without building barriers that get in the way of carrying on their business.”